najamnazar/najamnazar.github.io/_pages/about.md

 # Experience

-I have lectured, tutored and demonstrated a wide variety of Software Engineering, Programming and Business in IT units.
-Here is the list of the positions, I have worked in so far since 2017.
+Since 2017, I have lectured, tutored, and demonstrated a diverse range of units in Software Engineering, Programming, and Business in IT.
+Additionally, I bring experience as a learning developer in Data Science, where I focus on designing and implementing engaging, learning intensive courses.
+Below is a list of the course, I have taught across these areas:
 - **Oct 2024 - Present:** Lecturer (Education Specialist) @ The University of Adelaide, Australia.
 - **Jun 2023 - Jul 2024:** Lecturer (Teaching Specialist) @ The University of Melbourne, Australia.
 - **Feb 2023 - Dec 2023:** Lecturer - TAFE (Part Time) @ Victoria University, Australia